A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Observations and Selection Criteria

-When available, we added photometry obtained with other facilities, such as the IO:O on the Liverpool Telescope (LT; \citealt{Steele2004}) and the Rainbow Camera on the automated 60-inch telescope at Palomar Observatory (P60; \citealt{Cenko2006}).
+When available, we added photometry obtained with other facilities: the IO:O on the Liverpool Telescope (LT; \citealt{Steele2004}) and the Rainbow Camera on the automated 60-inch telescope at Palomar Observatory (P60; \citealt{Cenko2006}).
 LT image reduction was provided by the basic IO:O pipeline.
 P60 and LT image subtraction were performed following \citet{Fremling2016}, using PS1 images for $griz$ and SDSS for $u$ band.
-The final combined light curves are provided in the Appendix, in Table~\ref{tab:ztf-lc}.
-We include all measurements within 5\,d of the first alert issued for the source, up to 5\,d after the final alert.
+The final combined light curves are provided in Table~\ref{tab:ztf-lc}.
+We discard points that are $>$20\,d after the last alert, or $<10\,$d before the first alert.
+Then, we discard points $>5\,$d after the last forced photometry detection or $<5$\,d before the first forced photometry detection. \edit2{The ZTF FBOT light curves with redshift measurements are shown in Figure~\ref{fig:lc-representative}; the remainder are shown in the Appendix in Figure~\ref{fig:lc-remaining-gold}.}